zenparsing/htmltag/README.md

 `TemplateResult` objects contain both the static and dynamic parts of a template and can be evaluated using `TemplateActions`.

-Example: Evaluating a `TemplateResult` with a tree builder.

 ```js
 import { html } from 'htmltag';
 import { treeBuilder } from 'htmltag/extras';